 Ever notice just how much messaging we get about adding things into our already-packed schedules?
 Or doing more with our already limited energy?

 Exercise for thirty minutes at least five days a week, they say.
 Cook at home more instead of picking up take-out.
 Meditate.
 Do yoga.
 Go out with friends.
 Take a bubble bath.
 Do something creative.
-Go get a message.
+Go get a massage.
 Carve out time to curl up with a good book.
 Paint your toe nails.
 Play video games with your homies.
 Stand on your head, rub your belly, do somersaults, and on and on and on.
 (Kidding.)

 All this is for the benefit of "work-life balance" and health.
 And this is all well and good; all these activities are inherently fantastic options for taking care of yourself, physically and emotionally and spiritually.